 Curb-Stomp Battle: Does this to Batman, though for different reasons than in Knightfall.
 Mostly the fact that using Venom turns Bane into a Hulk-like figure in this incarnation and that his debut was in the second episode of the whole series meant he was going up against a Batman still getting used to fighting supervillains and whose only prior experience at that point was the Joker.

-Villain Decay: And how.
-When Bane first appeared in "Traction" he was The Juggernaut, and he demolished Batman almost as badly as he did in the comics.
+Villain Decay: When Bane first appeared in "Traction" he was The Juggernaut, and he demolished Batman almost as badly as he did in the comics.
 Batman was beaten so badly he needed a giant robot suit to fight him next time.
 He's then reduced to a Jobber in every other appearance, (Robin took him down in a few seconds with an electrified staff) and what's worse by season 4 he's mostly just cracking open bank vaults like a C-list looser villain.

 Voiced by: James Remar